Auditing Crypto Fair Value: Principal Market and the Hierarchy (2026)

 Cryptio and Bitwave attach a pricing source, market, and timestamp to each position and apply a consistent valuation policy across periods.
 Confirm the tool lets you set and document a principal-market and source policy, retains the pricing evidence per entry, and supports a fair-value-hierarchy classification — a defensible valuation is a documented, repeatable policy, not a per-period quote.

-Wag3s Ledger applies a documented principal-market and pricing-source policy with a fixed measurement-time convention, stores the pricing evidence per entry, and supports the fair-value-hierarchy classification — producing the valuation evidence the ASU 2023-08 / IFRS 13 audit tests.
+Wag3s Ledger applies a documented principal-market and pricing-source policy with a fixed measurement-time convention, stores the pricing evidence per entry, and supports the fair-value-hierarchy classification — producing the valuation evidence an ASU 2023-08 / IFRS 13 audit tests.
+It gives the auditor a repeatable, documented basis to examine; the hierarchy-level conclusion and the estimate's reasonableness remain the auditor's judgement.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading